On the convex formulations of robust Markov decision processes: Convex formulation based on entropic regularization

-The idea of entropic regularization has been used extensively in reinforcement learning~\citep{szepesvari2010algorithms,neu2017unified}, but it has mostly provided variants of value iteration and policy iteration replacing the robust Bellman operator $T$ with the regularized robust Bellman operator $\tilde{T}$~\citep{geist2019theory,Derman2021,kumar2022efficient}.
+\tb{Here, $\bm{\pi}_s \ll \bm{\nu}_s$ indicates that $\bm{\pi}_s$ is absolutely continuous with respect to $\bm{\nu}_s$ and is defined as $\nu_{sa} =0 \Rightarrow \pi_{sa}=0, \forall \; a \in \A$.
+The policy $\nu$ can be used to incorporate prior knowledge on an optimal policy or to bias a solution toward $\nu_{s}$.
+In practice, it is typical to choose a uniform policy over the set of actions, and in the rest of the paper we assume that $\nu_{sa} = 1/|\A|, \forall \; (s,a) \in \X \times \A$.} The idea of entropic regularization has been used extensively in reinforcement learning~\citep{szepesvari2010algorithms,neu2017unified}, but it has mostly provided variants of value iteration and policy iteration replacing the robust Bellman operator $T$ with the regularized robust Bellman operator $\tilde{T}$~\citep{geist2019theory,Derman2021,kumar2022efficient}.
 An alternative view is to incorporate the $\kl$ term in the definition of $\tilde{T}$ as in~\eqref{eq:T-tilde-definition} as a modeling assumption on the instantaneous rewards.
 This is the point of view adopted in the model of linearly-solvable (nominal) MDPs~\citep{todorov2006linearly}.
-In that sense, the operator $\tilde{T}$ can be interpreted as the Bellman operator associated with a linearly-solvable {\em robust} MDPs, or equivalently a regularized RMDPs.
-While it could be of interest to study this new model (e.g., optimality of deterministic Markovian policies, regularizers that lead to tractable updates for value iteration and policy iteration, etc.), we focus our efforts on finding a convex formulation of RMDPs and keep the study of robust regularized MDPs for future work.
+In that sense, the operator $\tilde{T}$ can be interpreted as the Bellman operator associated with a linearly-solvable {\em robust} MDPs, or equivalently regularized RMDPs.
+While it could be of interest to study this new model (e.g., optimality of deterministic Markovian policies, regularizers that lead to tractable updates for value iteration and policy iteration, etc.), we focus our efforts on finding a convex formulation of RMDPs and keep the study of robust regularized MDPs for future work. \begin{remark}[Connection with Policy Mirror Descent] \tb{We note that when there is no uncertainty, i.e., when $\U$ is a singleton, the regularized robust Bellman operator reduces to the classical {\em regularized Bellman operator} from definition~1 in \cite{geist2019theory}, which is related to the Natural Policy Gradient algorithm~\citep{kakade2001natural} and its extension as Policy Mirror Descent~\citep{lan2023policy}.
+In contrast, when $\U$ is not a singleton, the proximal updates from Robust Policy Mirror Descent~\citep{li2022robust} involve robust Q-functions.
+This differs from our regularized robust Bellman operator $\tilde{T}$ which only involves an inner minimization over $\bm{p} \in \U_{sa}$.
+In this paper, we will only consider a {\em fixed} regularization scalar $b$, in contrast to what the changing step sizes in first-order methods for robust MDPs~\citep{lan2023policy}.
+This is because we are interested in convex formulations of RMDPs rather than in designing iterative algorithms.} \end{remark} Crucially, the operator $\tilde{T}$ is still a monotone contraction, and its unique fixed-point $\tilde{\bm{v}}\opt$ can be seen as an approximation of the unique fixed-point $\bm{v}\opt$ of the operator $T$.
+In particular, we have the following proposition. \begin{proposition} \tb{When $\nu_{sa} = 1/|\A|$ for each $(s,a) \in \X \times \A$ in the regularized operator $\tilde{T}$, then:} \begin{enumerate} \item The operator $\tilde{T}$ is a monotone contraction with respect to the $\ell_{\infty}$ norm. \item For each $s \in \X$ and $\bm{v} \in \R^{\X}$, the operator $\tilde{T}$ brackets $T$ as